-Senior BFA students are required to complete two course of Senior Studio where a body of work is completed leading to a thesis exhibition.
+Senior BFA students are required to complete two courses of Senior Studio where a body of work is completed leading to a thesis exhibition.

-It is expected that along with their printmaking course work, that students will devote the necessary time and energy to the activities generated in the studio and the greater Art Department, such as: Active participation in the Student Art Alliance, Visiting Artists in the Printmaking Studio, Exhibitions and displays related to the Printmaking Program, etc.
+It is expected that along with their printmaking course work, students will devote the necessary time and energy to activities in the studio and the greater Art Department, such as active participation in the Student Art Alliance; visiting artists in the printmaking studio; exhibitions and displays related to the printmaking program, etc.

-A positive collaboration is expected in the general maintenance of the Printmaking studio, including maintaining equipment and a professional demeanor.
+A positive collaboration is expected in the general maintenance of the printmaking studio, including maintaining equipment and exhibiting a professional demeanor.

 For more information, please contact: Professors Rimer Cardillo and Jill Parisi